 Move ‘Em Out

-Housed in a former 1920s bank, Rusty Spur Saloon is a true Western gem where cowgirls can join local cowboys and celebrities (Clint Eastwood, Vince Vaugh and Jennifer Aniston are said to be fans) to knock back some suds and dance to live music.
+Housed in a former 1920s bank, Rusty Spur Saloon is a true Western gem where cowgirls can join local cowboys and celebrities (Clint Eastwood, Vince Vaugh and Jennifer Aniston are said to be fans) to knock back some suds and dance to live music seven days and nights a week.

 If your cowgirls’ night includes live country music and line dancing, scoot your boots on over to Handlebar J Restaurant & Saloon.
 The legendary Herndon Brothers Band and other local talents take the stage six nights a week to play all your favorite country tunes.
 You also can tune-up your two-step with free dance lessons (check the website for current days and times).

-The Last Drop Bar at the Hermosa Inn combines a classic Western ambiance with a contemporary take on a girls’ night out.
-Pair cocktails like the Siesta and Palo Cristi Sour with tasty small plates by Chef Jeremy Pacheco.
+LON's Last Drop Bar at the Hermosa Inn combines a classic Western ambiance with a contemporary take on a girls’ night out.
+Pair cocktails like the signature Last Drop or Painted Desert with tasty small plates that include Sweet Potato & Pepper Jack Empanadas, Blistered Shishito Peppers and Parmesan Truffle Fries.